 Starting Sept.
-2, Ashland University Fraternities and Sororities are going to start their rushing events for freshmen and other students that are considering joining Greek Life
+2, Ashland University Fraternities and Sororities are going to start their rushing events for freshmen and other students who are considering joining Greek Life

 Rushing for a sorority or fraternity helps students build a sense of community and allows them to get involved with different opportunities around campus.